 - Whenever students are finished with the requirements of the degree/major(s), they may not extend time on campus just to complete the certificate.

-The ideal timing for the program's requirements is as follows:
+Though the courses may be taken in any order, the ideal timing for the program's requirements is as follows:

 - POP HLTH 370 Introduction to Public Health: Local to Global Perspectives and/or MED HIST/ENVIR ST 213 Global Environmental Health: An Interdisciplinary Introduction —take any spring from sophomore to senior year